martinmorando/applied-ai/README.md

 ### Contents
 Each of my experiments are in a separate folder, starting with 3 digits for quick identification; some of them include various alternatives that I explored.
 The rest of the root folders contain experiments related to the software required to implement ML, such as Gradio.
-- `/gradio`: a folder containing only pure Gradio, as I familiarize myself with it.
+- `gradio`: only pure Gradio, as I familiarize myself with it.
 - `001-is-it-a-tree`: tree detector.
 Deployed in [Hugging Face Spaces](https://huggingface.co/spaces/martinmorando/001-is-it-a-tree)
 - `002-is-it-a-russian-text`: Russian text detector.